Pre-Employment Programs

 Length of Program

-The length of the Guest Services Representative program is 12 weeks full-time/60day (360 hours)
+The length of Guest Services Representative is 9 weeks full-time/45 days (270 hours).

 Delivery Method

-This program will consist of instructor-led classes which will encompass the theory of each course, and will include lectures, discussions, assignments, in-class review topics, and hands-on shop experience.
+This program will consist of instructor-led classes which will encompass the theoretical and practical components, and will include lectures, discussions, assignments, and in-class review of topics.
+Students will have access to materials in digital format on the Emerit LMS.

 Academic Policy